-Note that the MI variance components are the same for CO and pulse since separate parameters cannot be estimated when there are only two methods.
-Based on the estimated residual variances for CO and pulse, does the assumption of equal residual variances seem reasonable?
+- 4. Note that the MI variance components are the same for CO and pulse since separate parameters cannot be estimated when there are only two methods.
 Compare the magnitude of the IR variance component for the item by replicate effect to both the MI variance component for the method by item effect and the residuals variances.
-Is this what you would expect given that the replicates are linked?
+Is this what you would expect given that the replicates are linked? - 5.
+One of the drawbacks of using the BA.est routine is that we do not get standard errors or confidence intervals for the estimated variance parameters.
+The MethComp function produces summaries of the posterior distribution of estimated parameters in a Bayesin setup.

-4. One of the drawbacks of using the BA.est routine is that we do not get standard errors or confidence intervals for the estimated variance parameters.
-We turn now to the MethComp function which produces summaries of the posterior distribution of the estimated model parameters, allowing us to make formal comparisons of their magnitude.
-We use the argument beta = FALSE in the call to MethComp to retain the assumption that the bias is constant between methods and does not depend on the magnitude of the measurement:
+You must use the argument beta = FALSE in the call to MethComp to fit a model with constant bias: